Jason-Goon/steffe/README.md

 ## Overview

 The portfolio is designed to be straightforward and user-friendly, providing a clear view of my skills and past work.
-It is implemented using modern web development technologies and is responsive to ensure accessibility on various devices. you can visit the portfolio at https://steffe.pages.dev/
+It is implemented using modern web development technologies and is responsive to ensure accessibility on various devices.
+You can visit the portfolio at https://steffe.pages.dev/